Minyewoo/stuart-platform-control/README.md

 # stewart_platform_control

-An app to control Stuart platform fluctuations.
+An app to control Stewart platform fluctuations.